mangal-interactions/mangal/mangal.md

 Objects of type `item` can have associated `trait` values.
 These consist in the description of the trait being measured, the value, and the units in which the measure was taken.
+As traits may have been measured at a different time and/or location that the interaction was, they have fields for time, latitude and longitude, and references to original publication and original datasets.

 ### Environmental condition

 Environmental conditions are associated to datasets, networks, and interactions objects, to allow for both macro and micro environmental conditions.
 These are defined by the environmental property measured, its value, and the units.
+Similarly to traits, they have fields for time, latitude and longitude, and references to original publication and original datasets.

 ### References